ayushgun/spectra/README.md

 # Spectra 🔍

-Spectra is an AI-powered mobile app for assisting visually impaired individuals with daily navigation.
+Spectra is an AI-powered application for assisting visually impaired individuals with daily navigation.